Secure Your Users' Identity

-- PHONE: Salesforce Authenticator shows you details about the user you’re connecting: Sia’s username and the name of the service provider—in this case, Salesforce.
+- PHONE: Salesforce Authenticator shows details about Sia’s account: her username and the name of the service provider—in this case, Salesforce.

 - DESKTOP: Sia is logged in to her Salesforce account!
 She can go about her business.

-Now, whenever someone logs in to Sia’s user, she gets a notification on her phone.
-She opens the app and checks the activity details.
-If everything looks right, she just taps Approve on her phone.
-If she doesn’t recognize the activity, she taps Deny to block it.
+Now, whenever Sia logs in to her Salesforce account, she gets a notification on her phone.
+She opens Salesforce Authenticator and checks the activity details.
+If everything looks right, she taps Approve and finishes logging in.

 Let's take a closer look at the data Salesforce Authenticator keeps track of.